Keep Your Teeth and Keep On Smiling as You Age

 The Canadian Dental Hygienists Association

 Flossing.
-American Dental Association Mouth Healthy website.
-Available at: http://www.mouthhealthy.org/en/az-topics/f/flossing.
-Accessed October 9, 2013.
+Mouth Healthy—American Dental Association website.
+Available at: https://www.mouthhealthy.org/en/az-topics/f/flossing .
+Accessed October 8, 2021.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.